jdodgen/basicNVR/README.md

 ### Summary:

-basicNVR is a lightweight Network Video Recorder (NVR) built around the popular motion software.
+basicNVR is a lightweight Network Video Recorder (NVR) built around the popular [motion](https://motion-project.github.io/) repository.
 It simplifies recording and managing video streams from IP cameras.
 It offers features like:
 Motion detection recording